This post may contain affiliate links. Please read our disclosure policy.

 How do you cut up Brussel sprouts?
 Here I demonstrate how to prep these tiny cabbages, which can be a bit tedious.
-I share three popular ways to cut them so you can roast them, pan fry them, air fry them, or toss them in a salad to replace greens.
+I share three popular ways to cut Brussel sprouts so you can easily roast, pan fry, air fry, or toss in a salad to replace greens.

 This popular brassica once routinely made the list of “most hated vegetables.”
 But in the ’90s, Dutch scientists bred out its bitterness, and eventually chefs started serving them!
 Trendy or not, Brussel sprouts are super healthy.
 One cup contains 124 % of a day’s vitamin C and 13 % of a day’s fiber!